In This Article

 How To Keep Things Running Smoothly

 Your vagina is pretty damn amazing—not only is it a source of pleasure and life, but it also can self-maintain.
-Sometimes, though, things that seem insignificant can affect that, which is your vaginal pH balance is so important.
+Sometimes, though, things that seem insignificant can affect that, which is why your vaginal pH balance is so important.

 To keep your vagina healthy and happy: Don’t douche unless your doctor has specified otherwise, find cleansing products that won’t affect your natural balance, change your menstrual products often, take probiotics, and be sure to visit your OB/GYN regularly to treat any problem at the first sign of trouble.